 Do a search with "Erkinder" and "Farm School" as your key words at Yahoo and Google or go here: http://search.yahoo.com/search?p=Montessori+Farm+School

 Kindling Touch Institute: Not farm school/Erkinder but focuses on the adolescent and young adult, Inspiring the Adolescent and Adult Mind

 Try joining some of the Montessori/homeschool Yahoo groups and asking members with older children what they are doing for upper elementary.
-You can see a list of the Montessori/homeschool Yahoo Groups I'm a member of here.
+You can also join my Montessori on a Budget Facebook group here: https://www.facebook.com/groups/MontessorionaBudget/.

 You can also look into these Erkinder resources (Montessori farm school/high school) to see what is coming down the road, and fill in the gaps.

 What I can say is that upper elementary Montessori does a lot of research projects with the children: they go through/teach various subjects and read books about those subjects and write research papers.
 And the subjects are the same as the lower elementary (botany, zoology, history, science, etc. ).

 You also might try getting a traditional book on Amazon.com to see what's taught in each grade to give you ideas, like the E.D.
 Hirsch Jr. books (What Your Fourth Grader Needs to Know, Revised Edition: Fundamentals of A Good Fourth Grade Education Core Knowledge Series...).